CaMauHap/comics/README.md

 This page informs you of our policies regarding the collection, use and disclosure of Personal Information when you use our Service.
-Base on Android permission, You can see we dont collect any data.
-What is yours stay in your hands.
+Base on Android permissions, You can see we dont collect any data.
+What is yours are stayed in your hands.

 #Information Collection And Use